BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

 Answer: In the result, the different number under. group signifies that the group are significantly different.
 Here, the lowest emergence is in Treatment 2, followed by 7.
-In addition, treatment 7, 1,9,4, and 8 are statistically similar.
-Moreover, the Treatment 6,3 , and 5 have large number of emergence but they are statistically similar to each other and all other treatment except treatment 2.
+In addition, treatment 7,1,9,4, and 8 are statistically similar.
+Moreover, the Treatment 6,3,and 5 have large number of emergence but they are statistically similar to each other and all other treatment except treatment 2.